zuozhenggh/learning-library/data-management-library/university/howard/csci-432-db-sys/spatial/spatial.md

     ![](./images/click-sql-scripts.png " ")

-3. Click **Upload**.
-Then drag-and-drop the script you downloaded and enter a script name.
+3. Click the **Upload** > button to open the Upload Script dialog.
+Then drag-and-drop the SQL script you downloaded, enter a script name, and then click **Upload** at the bottom of the dialog..

     ![](./images/drag-and-drop.png " ")